devennn/devennn.github.io/_posts/2020-09-19-keras-dataloader.md

     train_gen = Custom_ImageGenerator(img_path_list, label_list, label_encode, batch_size=64,
                                         image_size=(224, 224))
 ```

-To understand how the code works, you need to know few things.
+To understand how the code works, you need to know a few things.
 The main ingredients in our custom made class is ```Sequence```.
-This is a built-in Keras features that is optimized for multiprocessing.
+This is a built-in Keras feature that is optimized for multiprocessing.
 According to their official documentation, _This structure guarantees that the network will only train once on each sample per epoch which is not the case with generators_.

-By inheritting ```Sequence```, you must implement two methods, ```__getitem__``` and ```__len__```.
+By inheriting ```Sequence```, you must implement two methods, ```__getitem__``` and ```__len__```.
 - ```__getitem__``` : This method will output data for the the batch specified by the argument ```index```
-- ```__len__``` : This method computes the number of batch for every sequence.
+- ```__len__``` : This method computes the number of batches for every sequence.

-The only thing you care is what should you do in the ```__getitem__``` section which consists of how can you get the data for a given batch_size and idx.
-In this example, I store the imgs_path and labels as list which can be sliced accordingly.
-All data preprocessing are performed in this section.
+The only thing you care about is what you should do in the ```__getitem__``` section which consists of how you can get the data for a given batch_size and index.
+In this example, I store the imgs_path and labels as a list which can be sliced accordingly.
+All data preprocessing is performed in this section.

 ## Custom Data Generator 2

 In some projects, I found out that the previous custom generator is not useful enough.
-I was working on CRNN model for Optical Character Recontion (OCR), when I found out that the train and test model have different input shape.
+I was working on the CRNN model for Optical Character Recognition (OCR), when I found out that the train and test model have different input shapes.
 One way to use the custom generator before is to change the model to have the same train and test input shape.

 But, since most(almost all) of open source research won't do it this way, it is wise to not reinvent the process so you can have more references.
-And, using the built-in Keras data loader is denfinitely not usable if you are loading from raw data as the labels are preprocessed differently.
+And, using the built-in Keras data loader is definitely not usable if you are loading from raw data as the labels are preprocessed differently.

 For this, we are going to modify the code a little bit.
 The data are stored in the same manner as before which consists of image paths and labels.
-So, the first step is to load the the txt file to get the information.
+So, the first step is to load the txt file to get the information.
 Then here comes the changes.

 ```python
 class DataLoader(Sequence):